Friday December 31, 2010

 As I grow older, I find that various tree ornaments - added over the years - bring back pleasant memories.
 Each one has a story to tell.

 The oldest decoration on our tree is an injection molded, ivory-colored, translucent polystyrene cathedral.
 Mass produced shortly after World War II, it was a dime store purchase.
-It has a large rounded slot on the bottom so that if can fit over a tree light and be backlit.
+My mom probably bought it.
+The miniature cathedral has a large rounded slot on the bottom so that if can fit over an old-fashioned tree light and be backlit.

 In its early years, the structure could be found on various Christmas train platforms my dad built.
 It's not on the 1947 one though; the cathedral was probably purchased the following year.

 The church itself is a generic design, adapting elements of the great cathedrals of Cologne, Notre Dame, Truro and Washington's National Cathedral.
-At age 62, it is in fine shape - aging gracefully - and has been accorded a place of honor on our tree. (permalink)
+It remains in fine shape - aging gracefully - and has been accorded a place of honor on our tree. (permalink)

 Wednesday December 22, 2010